Our verdict

 110.2 mm

 The toebox is also significantly wider than average at the big toe, measuring 85.5 mm wide according to our caliper.
 This gives our toes plenty of room to splay out naturally even toward the end of longer treks when the feet tend to swell, especially when carrying heavy loads.
-As such, blisters or hotspots shouldn't be a concern with the oz / 425g.
+As such, blisters or hotspots shouldn't be a concern with the Who should NOT buy.

 Test results